Brexit: Information for small businesses

 As you can see, there are lots of resources out there to help you prepare the best you can for Brexit, whatever the outcome might be.
 As the Girl Guides say – be prepared.

 We’re doing our own Brexit preparations and helping clients with theirs too.
-If you think we could support you, speak to your local THP contact for more information, with offices in Cheam, Chelmsford, Wanstead, Saffron Walden and London City.
+If you think we could support you, speak to your local THP contact for more information, with offices in Cheam, Chelmsford, Wanstead, and Saffron Walden.